reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 ## Why the Totem keyboard?

-The Geist Totem has a nice stagger, a usable splay, it's split into two parts and has low profile keys.
+The Geist Totem has a nice stagger, a usable splay, it's split into two parts, and has low profile keys.
 I can use the very light [Kailh Choc Pink](https://splitkb.com/products/kailh-low-profile-choc-switches) switches on the keyboard.

 The keyboard that I have in front of me is build by the lovely people of [keeb.supply](https://keeb.supply/), a mechanical keyboard shop in Germany.
 It's build quality is fantastic and I also use it on the road.